 Caves used for ritual purposes from the early Helladic period and up to the Roman years, were also places that mythical hero Odysseus had been worshipped.
 Caves are special karst geomorphs without distinct boundaries, located between the world above and the invisible underground, between land and sea.
 They may be considered as ruptures of the surface crust rendering accessible earth interior and for this reason they were widely used as places for ritual practices.

-In addition, at Polis gulf, the port of Stavros, it is located the coastal Loizos' Cave which used to be a center of worship until the 1st century AD.
+Another cave located at Polis gulf, which is the port of Stavros, is Loizos' coastal Cave that used to be a center of worship until the 1st century AD.
 The excavations brought to light an ancient temple, Mycenaean vessels, tributes to the Nymphs and Odysseus, as well as statues of the goddesses Artemis, Athena and Hera.
-Among the most important findings there is a part of a clay female mask of the 2nd century BC with the inscription "WISH ODYSSEUS", an elephant statuette probably depicting Odysseus tied to the mast of a ship and fragments of thirteen bronze tripods with intricate decoration that refer to Homer's Phaeacians' gifts to Odysseus.
+Among the most important finds there is a part of a clay female mask of the 2nd century BC with the inscription "WISH ODYSSEUS" and fragments of thirteen bronze tripods with intricate decoration that refer to Homer's Phaeacians' gifts to Odysseus.

 Integrated into local cosmology, the caves are sites associated with myths and stories that are transmitted through folklore and oral tradition.
 The impressive Cave Rizes on Marathias plateau, that was used to house animals in the past, is considered to be the Homeric Cave of Eumaeus, Odysseus' swineherd.

-In the area, it is also found Panagia Spilaiotissa, a chapel built in a small cave above Andri, the southernmost bay of Ithaca.
-According tradition, inside the cave it was found the miraculous icon of the Assumption of the Virgin Mary, kept in Perachori during the rest of the year.
-On the day of Panagia Spilaiotissa feast the 2nd of July, people carry the icon on foot from Perachori to the chapel to ask for her blessing, following a path on Marathias plateau.
+In this area, there is a cave - church, Panagia Spilaiotissa above Andri, the southernmost bay of Ithaca.
+According tradition, inside the cave it was discovered the miraculous icon of the Assumption of the Virgin Mary, which is kept at Perachori during the year.
+On Spilaiotissa feast day the 2nd of July, the holy icon is carried in procession from Perachori to the chapel, following a path on Marathias plateau.

 Christianism & Conquerors